Do You Want to Be Like God?

 I tried to write something today about my frustration with those who were frustrated with me for expressing my Frustration with Ryan and Biden, but I ended up going in so many directions that it will require a fresh mind on a future day to sort it into anything worthwhile.
 Maybe it is really two pieces, or three.
 So instead, let me say something that is not at all frustrating, something completely uplifting and positive.

 Do you want to be like God?
 You should.
-Not like Adam and Eve, of course—not the temptation to decide everything for yourself and have unlimited power over others.
+Not after the manner of Adam and Eve, of course—with the temptation to decide everything for yourself and have unlimited power over others.
 But to be like Him as He wants us to be, perfect as the heavenly Father is perfect (Mt 5:48), or like Christ, full of grace and truth (Jn 1:14).

 The concept is actually pretty simple, and to prove it I will cite yet another extract from Fr.
 Saward’s admirable anthology of The Spiritual Tradition of Catholic England.
 I’ve mentioned this collection so often by its subtitle (which is the title of my review, to which the link leads), that (a) I don’t know what I’ll do when I’ve finished reading through it (I’ve done 600 of the 700 pages); and (b) I’ve probably allowed you to forget that the main title is more inspiring, Firmly I Believe and Truly.